DEVnitishOfficial/airbnb_service/ApiGateway/AuthInGo/Readme.md

 	chiRouter.HandleFunc("/fakestoreService/*", utils.ProxyToService("http://fakestoreapi.in/", "/fakestoreService"))
 ```

-# Next Assignment : start wiring the api gateway with other microservices
+# Next Assignment : start writing the api gateway with other microservices

+# RBAC(Role based access control implementation started;)

+* completed RBAC migration here got some issue and that issue were related to
+data type incompitable

+* Be cautious when you use SERIEL in id column because is serieal is equivalent to
+"BIGINT UNSIGNED NOT NULL AUTO_INCREMENT UNIQUE" and in reference if you provide
+int then you will get incompitable error.